 Flour is used to thicken it a bit, but can be omitted if gluten free.
 Chicken and spinach go very well together with the paprika flavor here.

-What wine to use in this paprika chicken and spinach dish
+What wine to use in this paprika chicken

 Any dry white wine that you like can be used: Pinot Grigio, Chardonnay or Riesling are all good choices.
 They will produce an excellent flavor for the sauce.